Band bending

 In solid-state physics, band bending refers to the process in which the electronic band structure in a material curves up or down near a junction or interface.
 It does not involve any physical (spatial) bending.
 When the electrochemical potential of the free charge carriers around an interface of a semiconductor is dissimilar, charge carriers are transferred between the two materials until an equilibrium state is reached whereby the potential difference vanishes.
-The band bending concept was first developed in 1938 when Mott, Davidov and Schottky all published theories of the rectifying effect of metal-semiconductor contacts.
-The use of semiconductor junctions sparked the computer revolution in 1990.
-Devices such as the diode, the transistor, the photocell and many more still play an important role in technology.
+The band bending concept was first developed in 1938 when Mott, Davydov and Schottky all published theories of the rectifying effect of metal-semiconductor contacts.
+The use of semiconductor junctions sparked the computer revolution in the second half of the 20th century.
+Devices such as the diode, the transistor, the photocell and many more play crucial roles in technology.

 Qualitative description

 Band bending can be induced by several types of contact.
 In this section metal-semiconductor contact, surface state, applied bias and adsorption induced band bending are discussed.